 "We don't know if it will impact your immune system or not, because they did not do this as part of the vaccine trial," Dr. Posina says.

 What's more, not everyone experiences side effects, and there's no reason to take an over-the-counter medication if you don't need to.
 If you do, you're opening yourself up to potential side effects from the medication itself.

-One exception: If you regularly take an NSAID for a preexisting condition, like arthritis, or are suffering from a migraine that day and need to take it for pain relief, then it should be OK to take it, Dr. Posina says.
+One exception: If you regularly take an NSAID for a preexisting condition, like arthritis, or are experiencing a migraine that day and need to take it for pain relief, then it should be OK to take it, Dr. Posina says.
 There are no set-in-stone rules, but it comes down to what's best for you and your own risk-benefit.
 If you have any questions or concerns, call your doctor.